 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.

 Good to know: While spring is a good time to visit Europe, note that in many countries, March and April can be rainy at times.
 While it’s also a great time to escape the crowds of summer, Easter events and spring festivals are going to be busy.

 BEST SPRING BREAKS IN EUROPE: UNFORGETTABLE CITY ESCAPES

 By Krisztina from She Wanders Abroad

-Traveling to Paris is a wonderful idea all year round, however, the French capital is definitely one of the best cities to visit in spring.
+Traveling to Paris is a wonderful idea all year round, however, the French capital is definitely one of the best cities to visit in spring in Europe.